 Aside from the most passionate analysts and statisticians, nobody wants to spend hours of time wading through thousands of data points to find the answers they’re looking for.
 If you wanted to have the clearest, most accurate picture of your email habits, you could spend this time and walk away more informed for it—but in reality, most of us just want the high-level takeaways.
 We want to log in, spend a few minutes getting the “gist” of what we need to improve, and log out to return to our day.
 After all, the whole point of this exercise is to spend less time on repetitive tasks, not more.

-Visualization is a shortcut that enables us to skip this time—without necessarily sacrificing the quality of our interpretations.
+Visualization is a shortcut that enables us to skip this time—without necessarily sacrificing the quality of our interpretations (which is a central tenet of data governance).
 When presented with a visual, we can quickly conceptualize what’s happening with the data, usually in a matter of seconds, making visualization one of the best time-saving data strategies we have.

 Communication and Displays